 You may find that your intonation is close, but not perfect.
 To be honest, particularly on an acoustic, with a carved one-piece saddle, you may never be able to get it perfect.
 But it should certainly be very close.
 A good rule of thumb is that even if it’s showing as a few cents out, but sounds in tune to your ear, then you’re going to be ok.

 If there’s a large discrepancy between the tuning of your string when played open and at the 12th fret, then you’ll probably need a setup.

 Keep in mind that if your guitar’s intonation is out, then anyone singing along will be singing out of tune – and that’s a bad habit to get into, especially if you are the one that’s singing!

-Also, if your intonation is out, there’s a reasonably good chance that your guitar could benefit from a setup by a pro.
+If your intonation is out, there’s a good chance that your guitar could benefit from a setup by a pro.
 They will tweak your action, check your frets are dressed properly, file the saddle (on an acoustic) and use very precise oscillating tuners to make sure your intonation is as good as it can be.
 If you think your guitar could benefit from a setup, check out our repairs page!